Empirical process theory for locally stationary processes: Introduction

 The paper is organized as follows.
-In Section \ref{sec_model}, we introduce the main definitions and assumptions on the function class $\sF$, define the semi-norm $V(\cdot)$ and give examples of its form.
-We show that $V(f)^2$ is an upper bound for the variance of $\G_n(f)$.
-Section \ref{sec_maximal} considers the case where $\sF$ consists of smooth functions.
-We derive maximal inequalities for $\G_n(f)$ and a functional central limit theorem under minimal moment conditions.
-Section \ref{sec_noncontinuous} focuses on extending the results to non-smooth function classes $\sF$, while Section \ref{sec_deviation} provides large deviation inequalities of Bernstein-type.
-Our main results are the Corollaries \ref{proposition_rosenthal_bound_rates} and \ref{cor_functional_central_limit_theorem} as well as the Corollaries \ref{lemma_hoeffding_dependent_rates} and \ref{cor_functional_central_limit_theorem_martingale}.
-In Section \ref{sec_examples}, we use the theory of Sections \ref{sec_maximal} and \ref{sec_noncontinuous} to prove uniform convergence rates for nonparametric regression estimation, M-estimation and weak convergence of the empirical distribution function.
+In Section \ref{sec_model}, we present our main result Theorem \ref{cor_functional_central_limit_theorem}, the functional central limit theorem under minimal moment conditions.
+As a special case, we derive a version for stationary processes.
+We give a discussion on the distance $V_n$ and compare our result with the empirical process theory for $\beta$-mixing.
+Some Assumptions are postponed to Section \ref{sec_clt}, where a new multivariate central limit theorem for locally stationary processes is presented.
+In Section \ref{sec_max_asymptotic_tightness}, we provide new maximal inequalities for $\G_n(f)$ for both finite and infinite $\sF$.
+In Section \ref{sec_examples}, we apply our theory to prove uniform convergence rates and weak convergences of several estimators.
 The aim of the last section is to highlight the wide range of applicability of our theory and to provide the typical conditions which have to be imposed as well as some discussion.
 In Section \ref{sec_conclusion}, a conclusion is drawn.
-We postpone all detailed proofs to the Supplementary Material \ref{suppA} but illustrate the main steps in the article.
+We illustrate the main steps of the proofs in the Appendix of the article but postpone all detailed proofs to the Supplementary Material.